CloudBoost/developers/tutorials/en/offlinesync/localstore.md

 ```
 </span>

-###Remove multiple object from the local store
+#Unpin multiple objects

-Unpin also removes multiple saved objects from your local store.
+Unpin also take in an array of objects which removes them from your local store.

 ==JavaScript==
 <span class="js-lines" data-query="unPinAll">